Nikos-Salichos/TechnicalAnalysis/README.md

 My project's primary objective is to download financial data from various providers and apply technical indicators to analyze this data comprehensively.

 ### Design Highlights
-I have designed a versatile system that seamlessly connects with multiple cryptocurrency exchanges to obtain essential financial data.
-Here are some key exchange integrations and design details:
+I have designed a versatile system that seamlessly connects with multiple financial providers to obtain essential financial data.
+I have integrated with the following providers:

 - **Binance**: Utilizing the REST API for data retrieval.
 - **Alpaca**: Employing the C# SDK for Alpaca for streamlined integration.